Image: Rudbeckia hirta 'Cherry Brandy' seeds from T&M

-Rudbeckia, commonly known as cone flowers or Black-Eyed Susans, is a vibrant group of summer and autumn-flowering perennials and annuals.
-Most gardeners are aware of the typical Rudbeckia flower: bright yellow rays around a dark central cone, yet within the group there is a surprising amount of variation, and there are even a few members that at first glance you wouldn't think were rudbeckias at all.
-In this article I want to take a look at some of my favourite members of this genus.
+Rudbeckias (Black Eyed Susans) are a vibrant group of summer and autumn-flowering annuals and perennials.
+The typical rudbeckia flower has bright yellow rays around a dark central cone, yet, within this group there is a surprising amount of variation and even a few members that, at first glance, you wouldn't think were rudbeckias at all.
+Here, we asked botanist, garden designer and horticultural writer Nigel Dunnett to tell us about his favourite varieties.

 One of the most endearing of the rudbeckias, R. purpurea has wandered off, with two other species, into a genus all of their own and is now known as Echinacea purpurea.
 This is a fairly tall plant, reaching 4ft (1.2m) high with purple, flushed with crimson, petals and a large central boss of a sympathetic light brown-orange.
 The flowers are quite large and are extremely attractive.
-There are several different cultivars including a white one.
-Thompson & Morgan sell this seed.
+There are several different cultivars including a white one called Echinacea purpurea 'Alba'.

-I know many people who tend to regard rudbeckias as a bit coarse and rank, but I like to think of them in a different way: cheerful, dependable and fun, with among the group some basic necessities of the late summer garden, as well as some very desirable garden plants.
+I know many people who tend to regard rudbeckias as a bit coarse and rank, but I like to think of them in a different way: cheerful, dependable and fun additions to the late summer garden, as well as very desirable garden plants.

 Nigel Dunnett is a botanist, garden designer and horticultural writer.